trln/spofford-client/README.md

 But this may require elevated/root privileges.

+## Development

+A `Dockerfile` is provided to install things into containers rather than into your host OS.
+The container accepts the build argument `RUBY_VERSION` to let you specify the version of Ruby you're working with.
+The default is `3.1` but you can set it at build time with:

+    $ docker build . --build-arg RUBY_VERSION=2.7 -t spofford:latest

+To run,

+    $ docker run -it --rm -v $(pwd):/app -w /app spofford:latest

 ## Usage

 The commands all have the form  (remember to prepend `bundle exec` if following